ufukusubutun/Reordering_Switch/docs/topology.md

 	git clone https://github.com/ufukusubutun/Reordering_Switch.git

-Once you cloned the repository, we will need take one more step before we can run the experiments.
+Once you cloned the repository, we will need to take one more step before we can run the experiments.
 We will need to have TCP flow size traces to work with.
-Click here to switch to the detailed explanations.
+Click [here](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/trace_gen.md#trace-generation) to display detailed instructions.

 ### Advanced

 The topology also allows you to attach a permanent storage (termed long term dataset in Cloudlab jargon.)
 To have access to a long term dataset create your own dataset under Storage > Create Dataset and enter the URN address when instantiating the topolgy using the provided profile.
 This storage will be built in under `/mypermdata`.

 You might also want to work with different hardware.
-See [the cloudlab documentation on hardware](http://docs.cloudlab.us/hardware.html) to pick different servers.
+See [the Cloudlab documentation on hardware](http://docs.cloudlab.us/hardware.html) to pick different servers.

 Click [here](https://github.com/ufukusubutun/Reordering_Switch#experiment-profile) to go back to the main readme page.